physcodestyle/official-website/src/pages/longread/2011-01-19-optics-department-overview.en.md

 Under the guidance of A. N. Latysheva successfully defended his PhD thesis, M. I. Molotskii, L. B. Antonova, M. A. Kushnir, V. G. Klyuev, T. V. Voloshina, Yu.
 K. Timoshenko, L. J. Malaya, V. N. Rasheyev, L. S. Leonova, A. I. Kustov, V. A. Shunina, O. V. Ovchinnikov, P. E. Tatyanin, S. S. Okhotnikov, M. S. Smirnov, S. V. Chernykh, D. A. Minakov, A. M. Smirnov, P. V. Novikov, V. B. ZON.
 The scientific guidance of Professor M. G. Klyuev helped to become candidates of M. A. Yefimova, T. L. Mayorova, Yu.
 V. Vostrikova, E. A. Kosyakova.

-Doctor’s dissertations defended by M. I. Molotsky, V. G. Klyuev, O. V. Ovchinnikov, and Tymoshenko.
+Doctor's dissertations defended by M. I. Molotsky, V. G. Klyuev, O. V. Ovchinnikov, and Tymoshenko.
 Professors G. F. Novikov and A. N. Latyshev together with the Institute of Problems of chemical physics RAS im.
 Akad.
 N. N. Semenova (Chernogolovka) created a joint research laboratory “Photostimulated processes in crystals”.

 For big merits in scientific activity to the doctor of physical and mathematical Sciences, Professor Latyshev Anatoly Nikolaevich the decree of the President of the Russian Federation N 1093 of 20.08.2007 conferred the honorary title “the Honored worker of science of the Russian Federation”.